cloud-native-toolkit/automation-solutions/boms/software/turbonomic/README.md

 ### How to run the generated automation for Turbonomic

-Firstly read the instructions for configuring your automation from this [README.md](./files/README.md).
+To start read the instructions for configuring your automation from this [README.md](./files/README.md).
 Then navigation to your output directory `~/automation/400-gitops-ocp-turbonomic` and follow those instructions.

-``